viky-ai/website/doc/tutorials/getting-started-part-1/index.md

 ## Create an agent

 Login to viky.ai.
 You will see an interface listing the available agents.
-Click on the **New Agent** button.
+Click on the "New Agent" button.

 ![Application screenshot](img/01_new_agent.png "UI listing the available agents")